 We acknowledge that what it takes to access reproductive health care is different for everyone, based on their lived experience.

-Therefore, we believe that the patient should always be at the center of their reproductive health care and respected as the primary decision maker.
+Therefore, we believe that the individual should always be at the center of their reproductive health care and respected as the primary decision maker.

-Meaningful collaborations with others in the areas of the reproductive health, rights, and justice movements help us strategize and find ways to expand access to reproductive health care.
+Meaningful collaborations with others in the areas of the primary care, reproductive health, rights, and justice movements help us strategize and find ways to expand access to reproductive health care.

-We are committed to continuously evaluating and improving our work to reflect the feedback of our community members.
+We are committed to continuously evaluating and improving our work to reflect the feedback of our community members, clinicians, and individuals accessing care.

-We strive to include and reflect the voices of different communities, identities, and experiences in our organizational structure and programs, including, but not limited to, race and ethnicity, sexual orientation, gender identity and expression, socio-economic status, religious beliefs, ability, age, geography, language, and immigration status.
+We strive to include and reflect the voices of different communities, identities, disabilities, and experiences in our organizational structure and programs, including, but not limited to, race and ethnicity, sexual orientation, gender identity and expression, socio-economic status, religious beliefs, disability, age, geography, language, health literacy level, and immigration status.

 We promote and provide space for those in our community to grow through advocacy training, leadership, and professional development.